boivlad/send-eth-iot/README.md

 ## Infure

 1. Sign up in [Infura](https://infura.io/)

 2. Create New Project

 3. Copy Project Id

 ## WiFi

-name: Qryptos2
+* name: Qryptos2

-password: Morrowind
+* password: Morrowind

 ## How to run for debug

-1. Build to ESP
+1. Upload to ESP
 2. Wait for "Connect" keyword in terminal
-4. Check transaction in kovan etherscan
+3. Check transaction in kovan etherscan

 ## Etherscan